doitsujin/dxvk/README.md

 Release builds can be found [here](https://github.com/doitsujin/dxvk/releases).

 ## How to use
 In order to install a DXVK package obtained from the [release](https://github.com/doitsujin/dxvk/releases) page into a given wine prefix, copy or symlink the DLLs into the following directories as follows, then open `winecfg` and manually add DLL overrides for `d3d11`, `d3d10core`, `dxgi`, `d3d9` and `d3d8`.
+To use d3d8 with dxvk you have to use both the d3d8 and d3d9 DLLs as d3d8.dll depends on d3d9.dll.

 In a default Wine prefix that would be as follows:
 ```